Discover the best museums in London with this handy guide. Looking for a bit of culture? These spots have it all.

 Imperial War Museum

 While we’re on the subject of the grittier sides of history, those interested would also get a kick out of the Imperial War Museum.
-It’s worth noting though that this iconic London museum doesn’t treat its subject matter as lightly as Clink does.
+It’s worth noting though that this iconic museum doesn’t treat its subject matter as lightly as Clink does.

 Whether you’re a pacifist or a military history buff, the way the Imperial War Museum approaches its subject matter is both delicate and informative, and that makes it well worth a visit.